 This is where a rear-end collision lawyer is most helpful.
-The insurance company will try to lowball you and offer a settlement that doesn’t cover all your losses.
-We’ll argue for every possible entitlement so that your settlement is truly representative of everything the accident cost you.
+The insurance company will try to lowball and offer a settlement that doesn’t cover all of the injured person’s losses.
+We’ll argue for every possible entitlement so that the settlement is truly representative of everything the accident cost.
 This could mean the difference between a $3,000 settlement and an $80,000 settlement.

-Your actions immediately following a car accident can significantly affect the outcome of your claim, settlement, and case.
-More importantly, they can affect your health and how quickly you recover from your injuries.
+The actions immediately following a rear-end car accident in San Antonio can significantly affect the outcome of an individual’s claim, settlement, and case.
+More importantly, they can affect a person’s health and how quickly they recover from their injuries.

-If you’re the victim of a rear-end collision, take the following steps:
+Following a rear-end collision, it is best to take the following steps:

 - Check for injuries and seek immediate medical help – One of the biggest mistake car accident victims make is refusing medical attention from first responders.
-Even if you don’t feel pain, it doesn’t mean you’re not injured.
+Even if a person doesn’t feel pain, it doesn’t mean they not injured.
 Injuries such as nerve damage, whiplash, and concussions are often difficult to feel in the shocking moments after an accident.
-Let a medical professional determine if you’re injured or not.
+Let a medical professional determine if the extent of the injuries.

 - Document the scene of the accident – It’s important to always call the police following an accident so they can perform a proper investigation of the scene and prepare an official report.
-This can become critical to your case.
-If you’re physically able, you should start your own record, as well.
-Take pictures of your car and that of the party at fault.
+This can become critical to an individual’s case.
+Take pictures of the cars involved including the other driver’s vehicle.
 Swap insurance information with the other vehicles involved and get names and numbers from witnesses, if possible.

-- Do NOT speak to the insurance companies – You should report the accident to your insurance company, but only give them basic facts.
+- Do NOT speak to the insurance companies – Those involved in a rear-end collision should report the accident to their insurance company, but only give them basic facts.
 Do not admit fault or answer any other questions.
-If, and when, the other drivers’ insurance company tries to contact you, do NOT speak to them.
-Anything you say to them can and will be used against you.
-Call us first so that we can speak on your behalf.
+If, and when, the other drivers’ insurance company tries to establish contact, do NOT speak to them.
+Anything a person says can and will be used against them.
+Call us first.

 Rear-end collisions are generally caused by the rear car, but that’s not always the case.
 Proving fault, then, involves several factors: